fabiobarkoski/flask-task/README.md

 ## Running Tests

-To run tests, run the following command
+To run the tests, run the following command

 ```bash
   pytest